-Within the Village of Forest Park, approximately 2.16 acres of new edge and green space will be created adjacent to, and over the expressway.
-Approximately 0.62 acre of green space area will be added along the north side of I-290 between the CSX railroad bridge and Circle Avenue, and between Circle Avenue and Harlem Avenue (between the proposed Harlem Avenue interchange ramp and the frontage road).
-In addition to the green space area, approximately 0.64 acre and 0.90 acre of new sidewalk and shared-use path area will also be created associated with the reconstructed crossroad bridges.
+Within the Village of Forest Park, approximately 2.16 acres of new edge and green space would be created adjacent to, and over the expressway.
+Approximately 0.62 acre of green space area would be added along the north side of I-290 between the CSX railroad bridge and Circle Avenue, and between Circle Avenue and Harlem Avenue (between the proposed Harlem Avenue interchange ramp and the frontage road).
+In addition to the green space area, approximately 0.64 acre and 0.90 acre of new sidewalk and shareduse path area would also be created associated with the reconstructed crossroad bridges.